mikaelvesavuori/aws-serverless-utils/README.md

 return end(200, null, { 'X-Custom-Header': 'custom-value' }); // Replaces the headers with a custom set of headers
 ```

+### `endWithError()`

+Utility function to create a valid AWS Lambda response object when encountering an error.

+MikroLog will be initialized to log the error; because it's static, it will reuse any previous configuration.

+The resulting status code will be the value of `error.cause.statusCode` or it'll use the default value if not found (falling back to status `400`).

+Any provided headers will be passed to the `end()` function.
+Please see the documentation for that function for more information.

 ### `getAuthData()`

 Get the authorization data coming from the Lambda authorizer.